GuillaumeAmat/knuckle/README.md

 Instead, Knuckle does it for you.
 You only need to:

 - Tell to Knuckle which tools you want him to handle
-- Ask him to generate the related configuration files
+- Ask him to automatically:
+  - Generate the related configuration files
+  - Install the dependencies
 - And you're done!

 ## Table of Contents